unpublished3/Music/README.md

 # Music

 ## Project Description
-Music is a music player written in flutter.
+Music is a music player written in flutter for CS50 final project.
 It has support for android and linux and may work on windows (Untested).

 ## File Description
 ### main.dart